 Why Don’t You Do Individual Events?

 By any measure one can imagine, individual events competition largely duplicates what is available in the other venues we offer.
 In mock trial, for example, one is provided with opportunities to master the very same skills that are allegedly taught by such events as extemp, oratory, and impromptu.
-Parliamentary debate also teaches the same skills.
+The challenges posed by the two ethics competitions also provide ample opportunity to refine one’s skills at extemporaneous and impromptu speaking as well as providing considerable practice in the art of critical listening.
 Additionally, those who serve as a witness in mock trials must master many of the same skills that are taught by the interpretation events.
 Breathing life into a text, the master recipe for oral interpretation, is something that is common to both activities.

-While mock trial and parliamentary debate may not teach everything one can learn at an individual events tournament, I would venture to say that it comes pretty close.
+While mock trial and Ethics Bowl may not teach everything one can learn at an individual events tournament, I would venture to say that they come pretty close.
 My guess is that if some insane person were to list the 100 behavioral objectives taught by competing in IEs, mock trial would teach at least 98 of those sub-lessons.
-Even a larger gap in the overlap would be inconsequential as both mock trial and parliamentary debate teaches the lessons in more rigorous academic environments.
+Even a larger gap in the overlap would be inconsequential as both mock trial and the ethics competitions teach the lessons in more rigorous academic environments.
 Extemp speakers speak their piece and sit down.
-Nothing that the speaker says is likely to be challenged by a subsequent speaker nor is the so-called "extemp" speaker ever obligated to respond directly to a speech given just minutes before.
+Nothing that the speaker says is likely to be challenged by a subsequent speaker nor is the so-called “extemp” speaker ever obligated to respond directly to a speech given just minutes before.

 The presence of determined opposition makes portraying a witness considerably more difficult that simply reciting a monologue from a play.
 Cross-examination adds an element of improvisational theater to interp’s simple monologue.
 Creating a direct examination teaches a considerable amount about how to structure a dialogue for dramatic effect.
 Mock trial teaches that lesson and traditional individual events does not.
 In an era where funds are limited and travel prices always outpace inflation, it makes sense to focus on the more academically rigorous events.